07 Jun An Unhappy Customer Service Agent is More Than a Meme

 Let Technology Help – CSAT and ASAT

 Technology does not equate to a lack of empathy.
 AI tools exist to facilitate a more empathetic company culture by alerting managers to agent abuse.
-Managers can then encourage agents to take that walk, to decompress (the wine is a nice touch).
+Managers can then encourage agents to take that walk, to decompress, and to express their feelings in a safe space.

 Customer Satisfaction (CSAT) is important, but don’t miss the ROI opportunities of agent satisfaction (ASAT).
 I helped design CSAT.AI, and I am proud of the feature that lets managers monitor agents specifically to assist with issues that can trigger anguish or trauma.
-It also automates QA, monitoring if the customer’s question was answered with empathy.
+CSAT.AI automates and streamlines the QA workflow with proactive feedback on 100% of interactions, monitoring of empathetic language and customer sentiment.
 If you have any questions ask me, Kellyne Clapper, Director of Operations at Navedas.